 For Contract Academic Staff (CAS) appointments see:

 In the case of spouses seeking administrative, managerial or other positions, assistance is provided to facilitate the job search process.
-The Faculty Relocation Advisor, Department of Human Resources (see Faculty and Partner Worklife Assistance) can explain the University’s job posting and selection process, and provide an introduction to the appropriate unit.
+The Faculty Relocation Advisor in the academic [dot] personnel [at] mcgill [dot] ca (Academic Personnel Office) can explain the University’s job posting and selection process, and provide an introduction to the appropriate unit.
 Such candidates are then evaluated by the hiring department within the broader applicant pool and in the context of McGill’s staffing policies for administrative, managerial and support positions.
 The Faculty Relocation Advisor is also positioned to provide guidance to spouses seeking positions outside of McGill.

 Insofar as spousal hiring into academic units usually involves more than one department, at present the funding of such appointments for the first six (6) years is a shared responsibility.
-The Dean(s) and the Provost, in consultation with the relevant Department Chair(s), determine what resources are necessary to facilitate the hiring.
-The cost is then shared equally between the “Department of the original hire”, the “Department of the spousal hire” and the Office of the Provost.
+The Dean(s) and the Provost & Vice-Principal (Academic), in consultation with the relevant Department Chair(s), determine what resources are necessary to facilitate the hiring.
+The cost is then shared equally between the “Department of the original hire”, the “Department of the spousal hire” and the Office of the Provost & Vice-Principal (Academic).
 After six (6) years the “Department of the spousal hire” assumes full financial responsibility for appointment which, if a tenure track or tenured appointment will also have an impact on the tenure-track complement of that Department.